Brazil Rejects G-7's Offer Of $22 Million To Fight Amazon Fires

 Brazil says it will reject an offer of at least $22 million from the rich countries in the Group of Seven to help fight fires sweeping through the Amazon rainforest.
 Brazilian President Jair Bolsonaro says he doesn't want the money — unless it comes with an apology from French President Emmanuel Macron.

-Bolsonaro and Macron have engaged in a dayslong spat after the French leader called for action to protect the Amazon and said the fires are a world environmental crisis that Bolsonaro has allowed to worsen.
-He also said Bolsonaro, a climate change skeptic, had lied about his effort to combat deforestation.
+Bolsonaro and Macron have engaged in a dayslong spat after the French leader used the G-7 summit this week to call for action to protect the Amazon and said the fires are a world environmental crisis that Bolsonaro has allowed to worsen.
+He also said that Bolsonaro, a climate change skeptic, had lied about his effort to combat deforestation.

-Bolsonaro responded angrily, saying Macron insulted him and was trying to undermine Brazil's sovereignty by intervening in the Amazon.
+Bolsonaro responded angrily, saying Macron had insulted him and was trying to undermine Brazil's sovereignty by intervening in the Amazon.

 "This squabble's infuriating Bolsonaro's critics," NPR's Philip Reeves reports from Rio de Janeiro.
 "They say he should fight the fires — not the French."